Luna-devv/mellow-web/README.md

 Note that this project is not meant to be used by anyone else, including other bots, as it is specifically designed for our bot and the backend API stays private.
 We will not provide support for this project if you use it for your own bot, though you are allowed to by the license.

+Other open source projects relating to Wamellow can be found on [wamellow.com/team](https://wamellow.com/team).

 ## Setup
 Clone this repo with the following commands: